-Budapest has a big problem with pickpocketing – petty theft is certainly an issue and it’s just the sort of thing that’s going to happen in any European capital that’s filled with amazing sights and bustling streets.
-Vaci utca is fine, but it’s unlikely you’re going to spending all your time here.
-Top sights and hotspots will be on your list, for sure, but you won’t be loitering in tourist areas the whole trip, right?
+However, there is a big problem with pickpocketing – petty theft is certainly an issue and it’s just the sort of thing that’s going to happen in any European capital that’s filled with amazing sights and bustling streets.

-And these are the sorts of places where you’re going to get people trying to pinch pennies from your pocket, or approaching you for some elaborate scam.
-The best way to avoid these and prevent them from happening at all is first of all to wear a money belt, that’s just a good travel tip in general.
+The best way to avoid these and prevent crimes from happening at all is first of all to wear a money belt, that’s just a good travel tip in general.
 Second of all, don’t trust old friendly stranger: it might not feel ‘right’ but it will probably stop you getting scammed.

 And have you thought about getting Travel Insurance for your trip?
 You can get a quote from World Nomads by clicking on the link below.

 Disclaimer: Safety conditions change all over the world on a daily basis.
 We do our best to advise but this info may already be out of date.
 Do your own research.
 Enjoy your travels!